 Outstanding faculty.
 At UW-Eau Claire, our talented faculty make it a priority to create an impactful learning environment where you come first.
 Professors have a multitude of experience in the subjects they teach.
 Here, you are not just a number — you will get to work closely with faculty, learn how to lead a successful classroom and create meaningful, lasting connections with others who are just as passionate about Spanish as you are.

 Spanish teaching majors leave UW-Eau Claire ready to educate young minds.
-Graduates earn the certification required to teach Spanish in early childhood through adolescent-level classrooms.
+Upon completion of the program, you’ll earn the licensure necessary to teach Spanish in elementary, middle and high school (PK-12) classrooms.

 Where are Spanish teaching alumni now?